Events related to Frances Hardinge and her work.

 Frances was deeply honoured to give the Philippa Pearce Lecture this year.
 Her lecture was titled "Peopling the Dark", and discussed unseen and half-seen figures of menace and malice in children's literature.

-At 18.30pm, an introductory talk will be given by Frances at Waterstones Lincoln on the High Street.
-This will be followed at 18.55 by a tour arranged by Lincoln Ghost Walks, so everyone can find out about local ghost stories!
+At 18.30pm, Frances gave an introductory talk at Waterstones Lincoln on the High Street.
+This was followed by a tour arranged by Lincoln Ghost Walks, so everyone could find out about local ghost stories!

-Frances will give a talk at Blackwells bookshop on Broad Street, discussing her inspirations for A Skinful of Shadows.
-Then there will follow a tour of the historic bookshop, where ghostly sightings have allegedly been spotted after hours…
+Frances gave a talk at Blackwells bookshop on Broad Street, discussing her inspirations for A Skinful of Shadows.
+Therel followed a tour of the historic bookshop, where ghostly sightings had allegedly been spotted after hours…

-Frances will give a short talk on A Skinful of Shadows at Waterstones Salisbury, and this will be followed by a ghost walk arranged by Timezone Tours.
+Frances gave a short talk on A Skinful of Shadows at Waterstones Salisbury, which was followed by a ghost walk arranged by Timezone Tours.

-Frances will give a short introductory talk at the Waterstones on Milsom Street.
-This will be followed by a ghost walk, then a signing back at the bookshop.
+Frances gave a short introductory talk at the Waterstones on Milsom Street.
+This was followed by a ghost walk, then a signing back at the bookshop.

-Frances will be appearing at St Mary's Church, in conversation with Hannah Beckerman, to discuss her writing life and A Skinful of Shadows.
+Frances appeared at St Mary's Church, in conversation with Hannah Beckerman, to discuss her writing life and A Skinful of Shadows.

-Frances and Georgina will be discussing A Skinful of Shadows.
+Frances and Georgina discussed A Skinful of Shadows.

-Frances will be discussing A Skinful of Shadows, and her inspirations for the book.
+Frances discussed A Skinful of Shadows, and her inspirations for the book.

-At the UEA Festival of Literature for Young people (FLY) Frances will be giving the Mal Peet Lecture.
+At the UEA Festival of Literature for Young people (FLY) Frances gave the Mal Peet Lecture.

-Frances will be one of the Guests of Honour for Edge-Lit, alongside CF Iggulden, Paul Tremblay and Adrian J Walker!
+Frances was one of the Guests of Honour for Edge-Lit, alongside CF Iggulden, Paul Tremblay and Adrian J Walker!